Christen Chan, MSc Graduate from the UBC Masters of Sciences (Research) Program November 2014.

 Carmen Sima, PhD Graduate from the UBC Rehabilitation Sciences Doctorate Program June 2017.

-Carmen Sima is a PhD candidate in Rehabilitation Sciences at the University of British Columbia.
+Carmen Sima is a PhD graduate in Rehabilitation Sciences at the University of British Columbia.
 She received her Master’s degree in Biology from the University of Victoria, British Columbia (2011).
 Carmen is originally from Romania, where she was trained as a medical doctor at the University of Craiova (1995).
-Her current research focuses on the role of pulmonary rehabilitation program in improving the cardiovascular health in COPD patients.
+Her research focused on the role of pulmonary rehabilitation program in improving the cardiovascular health in COPD patients.
 She has also an interest in the clinical application of noninvasive assessments of vascular function in COPD.
 In her leisure time, she likes to travel and blog about personal development and experiences.

 Cory Bendall, RRT – University of Alberta, Masters of Public Health Candidate

 Cory Bendall is a University of Alberta, Masters of Public Health Student who worked on her practicum with Dr. Pat Camp at the St. Paul’s Pulmonary Rehabilitation Laboratory.
 She works for Interior Health as a Regional Practice lead for Chronic Disease Management from her home in Vernon.
 Her Clinical background is in Respiratory Therapy where she received the Graduating Class Award for outstanding patient care in the clinical year and four annual recommendations for Clinical Teaching in both the acute and community programs.
 Cory’s current interests lie in chronic disease management and building community capacity within rural health systems.
 Cory has had the opportunity to contribute to several research pursuits surrounding quality indicators for pulmonary rehabilitation programming and rural health outreach in Aboriginal communities.